jonasbarth/nbd-2023-hw-1/README.md

-# nbd-2023-hw-1
+# Purpose
-Homework 1 for Networking for Big Data 2023.
+This repository contains homework 1 for Networking for Big Data 2023 at Sapienza.